mhonicpanuringan/MotorPHEmployeeAppFinal/README.md

 ## Overview

-The MotorPH Employee App is a Java Swing desktop application developed as the Terminal Assessment for Computer Programming 2.
+The **MotorPH Employee App** is a Java Swing desktop application developed as the **Terminal Assessment** for **Computer Programming 2**.
 The application demonstrates employee information management and payroll processing using CSV file handling instead of a database management system.

 The project provides a simple and user-friendly graphical interface for viewing employee records and computing employee salaries based on stored CSV data.